AMBER ALERT: Dulce Alavez search continues into 5th day

 SEE ALSO: Police looking into social media postings in search for missing NJ girl

-In a press conference Thursday, Cumberland County Prosecutor Jennifer Webb-McRae said they are willing to expand beyond that theory.
+In a press conference Thursday, Cumberland County Prosecutor Jennifer Webb-McRae said they are willing to expand beyond that theory and that the man's role may have been a possible witness.

 "Our hope and expectation is that anyone who thinks that they saw anything that was remotely suspicious or could contribute to the return of Dulce to her family, we're asking them, we're appealing to them, we're encouraging them to come forward," Webb-McRae said.